alex-bellon/wikipedia/README.md

 - [Frame-dragging](https://en.wikipedia.org/wiki/Frame-dragging)

 ### Biology
-- [Mirror life](https://en.wikipedia.org/wiki/Mirror_life) is a hypothetical form of life with mirror-reflected molecular building blocks
+- [Mirror life](https://en.wikipedia.org/wiki/Mirror_life) - a hypothetical form of life with mirror-reflected molecular building blocks

+## Botany
+- [Fairy ring](https://en.wikipedia.org/wiki/Fairy_ring) - a naturally occuring ring of mushrooms

 ### Cartography, Geography
 - [Aoshima](https://en.wikipedia.org/wiki/Aoshima,_Ehime) - an island in Ehime Prefecture, Japan, known for its large number of feline residents.
 Felines have been reported by news outlets to outnumber humans by ratios between 6:1 and 10:1, but as elderly inhabitants of the island have died, the ratio has greatly increased to almost 36:1.